Table of Contents:

 What is THC-O Acetate?

-Ultimately, THC-O goes through a solvent process similar to CBD, turning into Delta-8 THC, except now, Delta-8 is used as the base of the chemical processing.
+Ultimately, THC-O goes through a solvent process similar to CBD, turning into Delta 8 THC, except now, Delta-8 is used as the base of the chemical processing.
 You can say that THC-O is synthetic because it’s not readily available inside hemp or marijuana plants.
 But the meaning of synthetic has changed significantly in this instance.
-Synthetic is a word that will always be associated with spice, but that is a black market item that never begins with anything natural, nor is it federally legal.
-By law, THC-O is federally legal under the Farm Bill of 2018, resting in the grey area of the bill like the rest of the alternate cannabinoids.
+THC-O is federally legal under the Farm Bill of 2018.

 What is CBD?

-CBD is the day one non-intoxicating cannabinoid that has blown up amongst the health and wellness community.
+CBD is the day one non-psychoactive cannabinoid that has blown up amongst the health and wellness community.
 CBD can be found, in an abundant amount, in cannabis plants.
 Both Hemp and Marijuana carry a large amount of CBD.
 However, Hemp is the reigning champion when it comes to quantity with CBD.
-That’s how CBD became legal; there have been decades of confusion between CBD and marijuana on whether they’re both intoxicating.
-Clearly, those who’ve used CBD before know that it is not intoxicating; it’s more about what you don’t necessarily feel on the physiological aspect.
-Say if you begin to use it for anxiety, once a proper routine is put into place, it will become effective—and you won’t notice.

 What is the difference between CBD and THC-O?

 Along with CBD being non-psychoactive, CBD is biphasic.
 Biphasic means that your body reacts differently based on how you are consuming a cannabinoid.
-CBD in lighter doses is energizing and helps with focus, concentration, and anxiety.
-If you are using it for sleep, you’d use a heavier amount.
-For treating chronic pain—an even heavier dose than that.
+CBD is a sativa in smaller quantities and an indica in larger quantities.
 This works with Delta-8 THC as well.
-THC-O is intoxicating, but research hasn’t produced enough information to determine whether it is biphasic.
-There are only theories surrounding how it’s metabolized in your liver and what the end cannabinoid is.
-Delta-8 THC converts into what is known as Delta-11 (11-Hydroxy-Δ⁹-tetrahydrocannabinol); that’s why those edibles hit like a truck.
+THC-O is psychoactive, but research hasn’t produced enough information to determine whether it is biphasic.
+Delta-8 THC converts into what is known as Delta-11 (11-Hydroxy-Δ⁹-

 CBD and THC-O are legal through the Federal Farm Bill of 2018.
-These legalizations are often argued to mean nothing because the CBD industry isn’t regulated.
-ATLRx takes safety very seriously; for that reason, we take the necessary measures, so you have everything you need for a fun, relaxing evening.
+ATLRx takes safety very seriously; for that reason, we take the necessary measures to ensure our customers are satisfied and without worries.
 While the CBD industry remains unregulated, ATLRx complies with the federal regulations of recreational states such as Colorado and Oregon.
 We advocate for transparency because you deserve to know what you’re consuming.
 We use the safest and cleanest form of extraction called Supercritical C02 and Ethanol extraction.
 After the extraction, ATLRx tests the distillate to assure the purest quality in a DEA-certified lab panel test.
 Once we get the go-ahead, we then convert the cannabinoids.
 These conversions are followed up with another series of tests for pesticides, metals, and solvents.
 Nothing comes into our retail front until it is a perfectly safe product.